 Successful practices to help you lower taxes in your investment portfolio

 A taxable investment account is any brokerage or trust account that does not come with tax benefits.
 Unlike Roth IRA and Tax-Deferred 401k plans, these accounts do not have many tax advantages.
-Your contributions to the account are in taxable dollars.
-This is money you earned from salary, royalties, the sale of property and so on.
-All gains, losses, dividends, interest and other income from any investments are subject to taxes at the current tax rates.
+Your contributions to the account are with after-tax dollars.
+This is money you earned from salary, royalties, the sale of a property, and so on.
+All gains, losses, dividends, interest, and other income from any investments are subject to taxes at the current tax rates.
 In this post, we will discuss several successful practices that can help you lower taxes in your investment portfolio

 Why investors put money into taxable accounts?
 They provide flexibility and liquidity, which are not available by other retirement accounts.
 Money is readily accessible for emergencies and unforeseen expenses.
 Many credit institutions take these accounts as a liquid asset for loan applications.

 Since investment accounts are taxable, their owners often look for ways to minimize the tax impact at the end of the year.
 Several practices can help you reduce your overall tax burden.

 1. Buy and Hold

 Taxable investment accounts are ideal for buy and hold investors who don’t plan to trade frequently.
 By doing that investors will minimize trading costs and harvest long-term capital gains when they decide to sell their investments.
 Long-term capital gains are taxable at a favorable rate of 0%, 15% or 20% plus 3.8% Medicare surcharge.
 In contrast, short-term gains for securities held less than a year are taxed at the higher ordinary income level.

 Individuals and families often use investments accounts for supplemental income and source of liquidity.
 Those investors are usually susceptible to market volatility.
 Diversification is the best way to lower market risk.
 I strongly encourage investors to diversify their portfolios by investing in uncorrelated assets including mid-cap, small-cap, international stocks, bonds, and real assets.